realworldocaml/book/en/command-line-parsing.md

 # Command Line Parsing

 Many of the OCaml programs you will write will end up as binaries that will be run directly from a command prompt.
 Any non-trivial program invoked as a command needs a few features:

 * program options and file inputs need to be parsed from the command line arguments.
 * sensible error messages have to be generated in response to incorrect inputs.
-* show help and manual pages for all the available options.
+* help needs to be shown for all the available options.
-* support interactive auto-completion of commands to assist the user.
+* interactive auto-completion of commands to assist the user.

 Supporting all of this functionality manually is tedious and error-prone.
 Core provides the `Command` library that lets you declare your command-line options in one data structure, and the library takes care of parsing, help generation and auto-completion.
 Command is simple to use for smaller applications, and has a sophisticated sub-command mode that groups related commands together (you may be familiar with this style from `git` or `hg`).

-This chapter demonstrates how to use `Command` to extend the cryptographic utility from [xref](#object-oriented-programming) and build a simple equivalent to the `md5` and `shasum` utilities.
-It also continues the demonstration of how elegant _functional combinators_ can be to declare complex data structures in a type-safe way.
+This chapter demonstrates how to use `Command` to extend the cryptographic utility from [xref](#object-oriented-programming) and builds a simple equivalent to the `md5` and `shasum` utilities.
+It also demonstrates how _functional combinators_ can be used to declare complex data structures in a type-safe and elegant way.

 ## Basic command line parsing

 We'll begin by cloning the `md5` binary that is present on most Linux distributions and MacOS X.  It reads in the contents of a file, applies the MD5 one-way hash function to the data, and outputs an ASCII hex representation of the result.

 ```ocaml
 open Core.Std